 In any case, blame needed to be placed.
 Equifax acted by removing the CIO and CSO from their positions.
 The fallout may continue, however.
 The Board of Directors needs to decide how best to show that they are taking security seriously, and replacing other top executives may be an option.
 Executive-level support of security programs is critical to their success, and the CEO will likely be asked by his Board how he prioritized and supported software security.
 The CEO will also be testifying to Congress about the breach, and the company may well be under investigation by the Federal Trade Commission.

 Privacy violations are likely to garner more attention from legislatures as well.
-If security is not treated as a priority, and regulatory standards like, PCI, HIPAA, and GDPR are not addressed with appropriate measures, I believe CIOs are placing their careers in jeopardy.
-The consequences of breaches, financially and reputationally, are simply too great to organizations.
+If security is not treated as a priority, and regulatory standards like PCI, HIPAA, and GDPR are not addressed with appropriate measures, I believe CIOs are placing their careers in jeopardy.
+The consequences of breaches, in terms of both finances and reputation, are simply too great to organizations.
 Like any other critical role, performance matters.

 Rarely is the root cause of a breach disclosed publicly.
 Organizations don’t like publicizing their mistakes and giving adversaries clues as to other attack vectors that may prove successful.
 In this case, however, Equifax came clean.
 I doubt they will be the last victim of this vulnerability.